gh4rris/ar-united/README.md

 ### GET /api/users/{slugID}

-Rturns a specific user by the slug in their URL
+Returns a specific user by the slug in their URL

 ### GET /api/users/{userID}/allies